Tag Archives: cessationism

 This is part of the informal fallacies relating to division and composition.
 Just because something is true of a part, does not mean it is true of the whole.

 Jesus healed the lady bent over for 18 years saying it was “necessary” because “she was a daughter of Abraham.”
-Jesus’ statement means healing miracles are part of Abrahams’ blessing guaranteed to his descents of faith.
+Jesus’ statement means healing miracles are part of Abrahams’ blessing guaranteed to His descendants of faith.
 Jesus says this healing is not about confirming a message but about being faithful to an old promise of favor and blessings.
 Two different categories.
 Jesus’ word to the gentile woman, “to take the children’s bread,” shows Jesus saw healing as part of Abraham’s blessing to be freely given away, and not to confirm a message.
 Paul argues something similar in Galatians 3 saying this blessing includes miracles and the Spirit.
-Thus, even after the advent of the gospel, Paul says the blessing of Abraham is still in full force, which includes the Spirit (most likely the Baptism of the Spirit) and miracles.
+Thus, even after the advent of Jesus’ atonement, Paul says the blessing of Abraham is still in full force, which includes the Spirit (Baptism of the Spirit) and miracles.
 Even the cross of Jesus did not replace this promise but only made it available to gentiles.
-Paul speaks of miracles in Galatians 3 as if they are a common thing.
-Thus, common miracles are based on Abraham’s blessings secured by Jesus’ atonement.
-This means even if sign gifts have stopped and even if the gifts mentioned in by Paul in 1 Corinthians 12-14 have stopped, the point is logically non-relevant against saying miracles are a common experience, because God being faithful to His promise to Abraham still stands.
-God has not ceased in fulfilling His promise to Abraham.

 Dinosaurs were animals.